jpodwys/express-stream/README.md

 * All arguments are identical to `express`'s `res.render()` call

 # More!

-More documentation is coming soon.
-See this [demo app](https://express-stream-demo.herokuapp.com/) until then.
+Usage examples are coming.
+In the mean time, see this [demo app](https://express-stream-demo.herokuapp.com/).